dgehringer/sqsgenerator/docs/source/how_to.md

 ```

 - **Line 4:** set the iteration mode to **systematic**.
 This will scan through all possible structures. **Note:** Check
-  the size of the configurational space before actually running the minimization process.
+  the size of the configuration space before actually running the minimization process.
 Otherwise, the program might
   run "*forever*"
 - **Line 7:** use only nitrogen lattice positions to perform the SQS minimization.